 Previous emphasis in groundwater level data collection has been on manual observations; however adequate data has been collected to enable selected bores to predict levels at adjacent sites.
-In 2011 214 bores were manually monitored.
-Figure 4 below shows the number of groundwater bores manually monitored between 1992 and 2011.
+In 2012, 438 bores were manually monitored.
+These include school bores which are monitored every second year.
+Figure 4 below shows the number of groundwater bores manually monitored between 1992 and 2012.

-Figure 4: Number of bores in the groundwater level monitoring network (manual), 1992 - 2011.
+Figure 4: Number of bores in the groundwater level monitoring network (manual), 1992 - 2012.

-Nine automatic stations, continuously recording groundwater levels, were operating during 2010.
+Ten automatic stations, continuously recording groundwater levels, were operating during 2012.

-Matamata Airfield has 4 bores with continuous records.
-These are a water table bores 9m, 20m, 40m and 163m deep.
-Repairs were made to this bore field November and December 2010 and was not operating in those two months.
+Matamata Airfield - has 4 bores with continuous records.
+These bores are at depths of 9m, 20m, 40m and 163m deep.

-Hamilton a shallow large diameter 750 mm bore, 4m deep has a diver, measuring water level.
-Cooks Beach - a shallow 50 mm diameter PVC bore 11.0 metre deep, has a diver, measuring water level.
-Hahei Beach - a shallow 50 mm PVC bore 10.6 metres deep, has a diver measuring water level and temperature.
-Hahei Beach - a deep 50 mm PVC bore 100 metres deep has a diver measuring water level, temperature and conductivity.
-Opoutere - a shallow bore 50 mm in diameter 20 metres deep has a diver measuring water level.
-Matarangi Taupo a shallow bore 6 metres deep has a diver measuring water level. a thermal stream has a diver measuring level and temperature.
+Hamilton - is a shallow 4 metre large diameter (750) mm bore, with a diver, measuring water level.

+Cooks Beach - is a shallow 11.0 metre deep bore, 50 mm in diam, with a diver, measuring water level.

+Hahei Beach - is a shallow 10.6 metre deep bore, 50 mm in diameter, with a diver measuring water level and temperature.

+Opoutere - is a shallow 20 metre deep bore, 50 mm in diameter, with a diver measuring water level.

+Matarangi - is a shallow bore 6 metres deep bore, 25 mm diameter, with a diver measuring water level.

+Taupo - a thermal stream has a diver measuring level and temperature.

+There are 4 divers measuring water levels.